 Do You Need Pre And Post-Tour Accommodation?

-Whether you book just one night or you take it as an opportunity to spend time exploring your start and end destinations, it’s important you’re booking this as soon as you possibly can.
+Whether you book just one night or take it as an opportunity to explore your start and end destinations, you must reserve this as soon as possible.
 The longer you leave it, the more it’s likely to cost.
 Again, if you’re unsure, your tour operator will be able to help.

 How Large Is The Tour Group?

-Most tour operators will have around 10-16 people on a tour but in some cases, you may find you’re travelling with a coach load of people.
+Most tour operators will have around 10-16 people on tour but in some cases, you may find you’re travelling with a coach load of people.
 Depending on the type of trip you’re looking for, this could be a deal-breaker for some.

 What Do You Need To Pack?